How To Choose A Mining Conveyor Belt

 Conveyors that move packaging or light materials in temperature-controlled warehouses won’t have the same demands as those transporting heavy products underground in mines and quarries.

-This is why the application and environment should be the two leading considerations when making a belt selection.
+This is why the application and environment should be the two top considerations when selecting a mining conveyor belt.

 ABOVE OR UNDERGROUND?